tyronechen/genomenlp/docs/source/tokenise.rst

 Conventional k-mers
 +++++++++++++++++++

 Note that this step also generates a dataset object in the same operation.
+Reverse complementing ``Y/R`` is supported.

+Here we take a list of infile paths, and a list of matching labels.
+Eg ``--infile_path file1.fasta file2.fasta``, then ``--label 0 1``.

 ::